 - Click the feature layer you want to apply masking to in the Contents pane.

-- Under Feature Layer, on the Appearance tab, in the Drawing group, click Symbology to open the Symbology pane.
+- On the Feature Layer tab, in the Drawing group, click Symbology to open the Symbology pane.

 - Click the Advanced symbology options tab .